nikhil-jadhav123/banking-analytics/powerbi/README.md

-# Power BI Reports
+# Power BI Artifacts

-Add PBIX files here.
+Place .pbix files here (ignored by git by default).
+Include a screenshot in README dashboards are built.